 I was excited to go here because they have cliff jumping…which I love to do.
 Rick’s Café is famous for the cliff jumping with one area that is over 30 feet high.
 There are lower areas that you can jump from, too.
 If you go….jump…because you will regret not doing it.

 Visit Dunn’s River Falls and Go Ziplining

 Ocho Rios which is along the north coast of Jamaica.
 It popular for amazing waterfalls, working plantations, tropical gardens and it is also a busy cruise ship area.

 We went on the Chukka Fall Flyer Tour which is ziplining over the Dunn’s River Falls.
 It is a fun and scenic zipline.
 It is so dreamy going through the palm trees and over the water falls.
 The guides were so funny and very informative about safety.

 Dunn’s River Falls is one of Jamaica’s national treasures.
 I had amazing time at the falls because I always love to visit waterfalls on my travels.
 You can climb up the falls (bring water shoes for this) or just sit in one of the pools.
 Make sure you bring bug spray…just sayin’!

 While you are here you should visit the beach for a quick dip to cool off.
 This makes a great day trip.

 Thanks for following along on my Jamaican adventure.
-I can’t wait to share more with you.
+There are so many things to do in Jamaica.